smallvi/yoyoToast/README.md

 # Yoyo Toast

-## Author
-- Yeo
-- smallvi@gmail.com

 ## Introduction

-This plugin provides a customizable toast without any dependencies.
+Yoyo Toast is a customizable toast notification plugin that operates without any dependencies.
+It's designed for simplicity and flexibility, enabling you to create sleek and effective toast notifications for your website or application.

 ## Screenshot